-With great regret, President Rafael Reif announced today that the festivities for Commencement 2020 will not take place as planned.
+With great regret, President Rafael Reif announced on March 24 that the festivities for Commencement 2020 would not take place as planned.
 Read the full text of the letter

-To honor the incredible hard work and accomplishments of our graduating students, Commencement 2020 will occur in two parts:
+To honor the incredible hard work and accomplishments of our graduating students, Commencement 2020 has two parts:

 Thank you—We look forward to gathering again in Cambridge as OneMIT.

 Download a PDF of the Commencement 2020 program, including the names of graduates

 conducted by Frederick E. Harris, Jr.

 Chairman, MIT Corporation

 Episcopal Chaplain, MIT

 Professor of the Practice, Music and Theater Arts, MIT